fisodd/www-fisodd-com/content/post/right-place.rst

 |--| especially those who are willing to dig for the hard data necessary
 to induce others to question their assumptions and adjust their biases.

+Today's world is implemented in the current technology and terminology;
+nevertheless, sometimes someone with an understanding of history can be useful to understand how we got where we are, and to point out some of the more promising ways forward.

 Dawn of Personal Computing: What and Why?
 #########################################